jingt06/LeetCode/InterviewQ&A.md

-##Introduce yourself
-My name is Tao Jing.
-I am currently a third student at the university of Waterloo.
-My major is Computer Science and Combinatorics and Optimization.

-During my study in the university, I learned a various of data structures, algorithms, objected oriented programming and design patterns.
-My cs major average is over 92, so I believe a have a good understanding of them.

-In my previous work experience, I have some experience in web development, back-end and Android Development.
-I have worked with many SQL and Non-SQL databases such as PostgreSQL and MongDB.
-I am familiar with C++, Java, JavaScript, python and some JavaScript Framworks such as AngularJS and BackboneJS.

-I am hard working, enjoying challenging environment.

-That's all about me.
-Thanks.

--
 ###What is inheritance and why do we use inheritance.

 **Inheritance** is when a object or class is based on anohter object or class, using the same implementation specifying implementation to maintain the same behavior.